+A variety of statistical methods have been developed over the years to aid the researcher in identifying DIF items, for the purposes described above.
 This paper introduces a new methodology to study the role of contextual variables in differential item functioning (DIF) analyses.
-DIF is a statistically methodology that is often used in the process of developing new assessment measures, evaluating differential item response patterns of existing measures, and validating test score inferences (Zumbo & Hubley, 2003).
+DIF is a statistical methodology that is often used in the process of developing new assessment measures, evaluating differential item response patterns of existing measures, and validating test score inferences for policy research (Zumbo & Hubley, 2003).
 Typically, DIF is explored by using gender or ethnic grouping variables.
 In addition, a few DIF studies have explored cognitive factors to help understand when and why DIF occurs.
-Furthermore, no DIF method, to our knowledge, has explicitly incorporated moderator effects of contextual sociological / community variables to help understand when, why, and to what degree DIF may occur.
+Furthermore, no DIF method, to our knowledge, has explicitly incorporated moderator or mediator effects of contextual sociological / community variables to help understand when, why, and to what degree DIF may occur.
+Our focus in the present paper is moderated DIF; however, our methodology is easily extended to mediated DIF and hence will not be discussed further in this paper.
 In a DIF framework, moderator effects would occur if a moderator variable (e.g., socioeconomic status) influences the direction or magnitude of DIF.
 In other words, the DIF depends on some other contextual factor(s).